RafaelCartenet/rafaelcartenet.github.io/_pages/portfolio.md

   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---

-You will find below a non-exhaustive list of the different projects I realized during the last years, as well as a link to the code each time.
+You will find below a non-exhaustive list of the different projects I realized during the last years, as well as links to the source codes.

 ## Machine-Learning / AI